 The monthly jobs report is also called the "Employment Situation Summary" and the "Non-Farm Payroll Report."
 It's a critical economic indicator because it's the first report of the month.
 It's also the most comprehensive and credible.

-The Bureau of Labor Statistics surveys 160,000 non-farm businesses and agencies on the number of jobs, the wages paid and the hours worked.
-The jobs report will tell you which industries are adding jobs, whether American workers are working longer hours and how fast salaries are increasing.
+The Bureau of Labor Statistics surveys 144,000 non-farm businesses and agencies on the number of jobs, the wages paid, and the hours worked.
+The jobs report will tell you which industries are adding jobs, whether American workers are working longer hours, and how fast salaries are increasing.

 The jobs report also provides the unemployment rate.
 To get the number of unemployed individuals, the BLS must undertake a separate survey of households instead of businesses.
-This household report also includes workers' age, sex and race/ethnicity.
+This household report also includes workers' age, gender, and race/ethnicity.
 The household survey has a more expansive scope than the establishment survey.
-That's because it includes the self-employed, unpaid family workers, agricultural workers and private household workers, who are excluded by the establishment survey.
+It includes the self-employed, unpaid family workers, agricultural workers, and private household workers.
+They are excluded from the establishment survey.

-The household survey is not as accurate as the business establishment, though.
-It has a smaller sample size.
+The household survey is not as accurate as the business establishment report, though.
+This is because it has a smaller sample size.
 That's why employment numbers are taken from the establishment survey.
-That's why the current unemployment statistics show a different trend than the jobs report.
+So the current unemployment statistics often show a different trend than the jobs report.